How Home Insurance Premiums Are Calculated

 What type of basement does your home have?

 Basements are no longer used primarily for storage and laundry.
-Many basements are finished (as homeowners look for more living space) and are used for recreational purposes often with expensive furnishings and equipment (which make for more expensive claims).
+Many basements are finished and are used for recreational purposes, often with expensive furnishings and equipment (which make for more expensive claims).
 As such, having a finished basement could lead to an increase in your premium.
 Although it’s true that having a finished basement could increase the premium, it’s important you provide accurate information to ensure you have adequate coverage in the event a claim occurs.
 Make sure you notify your insurance company when you finish your basement.

 How much you insure your home for is usually different for different people.
 Typically, the more coverage you purchase, the higher your premium will be - however, this could save you money in the long run.
 Our Home Coverage includes our Million Dollar Solution and covers All Risks, Personal Liability and much more.
-We also offer Enhanced Home Coverage that includes extras like Family Coverage and Claims Forgiveness.
-There is also other optional coverage such as Identity Theft or Personal Umbrella that can be added based on your needs.
+We also offer Enhanced Home Coverage that includes extras like Eco-Efficient Rebuild Coverage, Extended Water Damage Coverage, and Claim Forgiveness.
+There are also other optional coverages such as Identity Theft or Personal Umbrella Coverage that can be added based on your needs.

 What if you live in a condo, is the insurance different?

 Yes, condo insurance is slightly different than home insurance.
-A condo corporation will have a policy that covers the common areas outside of your unit.
-Your own policy will include coverage for your contents, improvements or betterments, loss assessment, additional living expenses (if you can’t live there while repairs are being made after a claim) and liability coverage.
-To find out more details on each of these coverages and learn more, you can read this article about What is condo insurance?.
+A condo corporation will typically have a policy that covers the common areas outside of your unit.
+Your own policy will include coverage for your unit, contents, improvements or betterments, loss assessment, personal liability, and additional living expenses (if you can’t live in your home while repairs are being made as a result of a covered claim).
+Read What is condo insurance? for more details on how you could insure your condo.

 What if you rent, does it work differently?

 Renter’s insurance (also called tenant’s insurance) is for when you rent your house or apartment from someone else.
 It’s a good idea to have enough insurance to cover the cost of replacing your belongings in your home if they're damaged or stolen1.
-With renter’s insurance your coverage will include your contents, additional living expenses (if you can’t live there while repairs are being made after a claim) and liability coverage.
-To find out more details on each of these coverages and learn more, you can read this article about What is tenant insurance?
+With renter’s insurance your coverage will include your contents, liability coverage, and additional living expenses (if you can’t live in your home while repairs are being made due to a covered claim).
+Read What is tenant insurance? to learn more.

 Are there ways to save on home insurance?